 Traumatic brain injury (TBI) occurs when there is a blow, jolt or an impact to the head that interferes with the normal functioning of the brain.
 It can cause changes in the learning, cognitive and thinking ability of the affected person.
-Most of the cases need hospitalization and in some cases it can lead to permanent brain damage or even death.
+Most of the cases need hospitalization and in some cases, it can lead to permanent brain damage or even death.
 TBI can be classified into mild, moderate and severe based on the severity of the symptoms and the duration of unconsciousness experienced.

-A person with traumatic brain injury may experience the below symptoms usually after few days or weeks:
+A person with traumatic brain injury may experience the below symptoms usually after a few days or weeks:

 The state of consciousness in TBI can be categorized as follows: